 Trucking companies and truck drivers deliver goods and services all around the country on a daily basis.
 Because of that, a lot of tractor-trailers are on the road at any given time.
 When a vehicle as large as an 18-wheeler strikes another car, those involved are likely to sustain severe injuries like head trauma, spinal cord damage, burns, and more.

 While semi crashes involving trucks only accounted for 3.8% of all motor vehicle crashes in Illinois in 2018, they accounted for more than 11% of fatal crashes.
 Fatal crashes usually happen at high speeds and in inclement weather.

-If you’ve been involved in a tractor trailer accident, determining liability can be a challenge.
-That’s why it’s important to work with a New Lenox truck accident lawyer.
+If you’ve been involved in a tractor-trailer accident, determining liability can be a challenge.
+That’s why it’s essential to work with a New Lenox truck accident lawyer.
 We’ll be able to determine who caused your collision—whether it was the trucker, trucking company, or truck manufacturer.

 Nursing Home Abuse and Neglect

 According to The Official U.S. Government Site for Medicare, there are 65 nursing homes within 25 miles of New Lenox.
 Of those facilities, more than a quarter have received a much below-average overall quality rating.
 The overall rating takes into consideration health inspections, staffing, and quality measures.

 Of the poorly rated facilities, four have been cited for abuse of residents.
 Abuse of nursing home residents can be physical, emotional, sexual, or financial.
 As a result, physical injuries and emotional trauma can develop and significantly affect a person’s quality of life.

 Neglect is also an issue residents regularly face.
 In a long-term care facility setting, nursing home neglect happens when a resident’s basic needs for food, water, clothing, and medical care are not met.
 As a result, they may suffer from malnourishment, dehydration, and injuries like bedsores.